 Set the tone for others.
 Be positive and open-minded.
 People may not know how to react or what to say to keep from prying, or offending or embarrassing you and your child.
-When someone asks about her, be matter-of-fact about her condition.
+When someone asks about them, be matter-of-fact about their condition.

-Do what you can to boost her self-esteem.
+Do what you can to boost their self-esteem.
 Try to focus your praise on achievements, rather than appearance.

 Encourage friendships.
-But kids will be kids, so prepare her for unkind looks and words.
-You can help her practice how she’ll react with role-play and humor.
+But kids will be kids, so prepare them for unkind looks and words.
+You can help them practice how they’ll react with role-play and humor.

 Consider professional counseling.
 Someone with training can help your child and your family sort out their feelings as they deal with the challenges of this disease.

 What to Expect